-From cooking blog Damn Delicious (in which was adopted from Blog Chef), these chicken tenders were, well, damn delicious alright.
+From cooking blog Damn Delicious (in which was adopted from Blog Chef), these chicken tenders were, well, damn delicious, alright!
 It was easy to make and it went well with some Japanese rice and stir fried vegetables.
 The sauce itself had quite a few ingredients to gather, but the result was well worth it.
-I didn't shake the chicken in the sauce toward the end; I served the sauce on the side instead, in which I should have tossed them.
+I didn't shake the chicken in the sauce toward the end; I served the sauce on the side instead, but I should have followed the tried and true recipe and tossed them.
 Next time!

 Yielded 6 servings.

 - 2 lb boneless, skinless chicken breasts, cut into strips

 - Kosher salt and freshly ground black pepper, to taste

 - 1 cup buttermilk

 - 1/2 cup honey